Nominations and Elections

 Northern Region: Connecticut, Delaware, District of Columbia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont.

-Eligibility: One (1) year ACHNE member, member of the Northern Region
+Eligibility: Two (2) years ACHNE member, member of the Northern Region

 Responsibilities: The Members-at-Large serve as the contact person for the members of the ACHNE regions.
 The Members-at-Large serve on the Board of Directors and as the Membership Committee.
 The general Member-at-Large serves as the Chairperson of the Membership Committee.
 Member-at-Large functions include but are not necessarily limited to: